-This is a my spin on a non-traditional Italian Wedding Soup.
+#FlashbackFriday with my spin on a non-traditional Italian Wedding Soup that works well as a WWFreestyle recipe.
 I skipped adding in the pasta and bulked it up with veggies to make this one filling soup.
 The secret to all the flavor in this soup is the hard work and seasoning in the Italian Wedding Meatballs.

 Enjoy as is or serve it up with some delicious garlic bread on the side.